DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 after *A Blade in the Dark* quest is done (otherwise it feels too soon for an organization to give this quest out).

 Now we need to activate some of the mods to actually make them work.
-Some of these will be available not right at the beginning of the game.
+Some of these won't be available right at the beginning of the game.
 Close the MCM menu and the system page and do this:

 **Animated Shouts activation** - Press your right *Alt* key.